Danziger/CarND-T1-P2-Traffic-Sign-Classifier/WRITEUP.md

 The positive side of this is that the probability of a Stop sign is there and is just slightly lower than the Yield's one.
 That probably means that, as I already said in the previous question, with better augmented (or real) data, that problem could be mitigated and a highest accuracy in test achieved.

-### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
+### (Optional) Visualizing the Neural Network

-####1.
-Discuss the visual output of your trained network's feature maps.
+#### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?